 Trumpet Vine - Campsis Radicans is Also Called the Hummingbird Vine

-The plant can climb any vertical thing that it can hook into.
-It can be invasive, and requires ruthless pruning!
-The roots are shallow, making it simple to transplant.
+The Plant can climb any vertical thing that it can hook into.
+It can be invasive and requires ruthless pruning!
+The roots are shallow, making them simple to transplant.
 This lovely and mystical vine usually blooms during the early spring on into the late summer months.
 It is beautiful and adds an abundance of color and life to all gardens and natural areas.

 The Trumpet Vine is a type of Flowering Plant that gets its name from the Trumpet-Shaped Flowers it Produces.